Camp Mariposa in Southwest Ohio

-Camp Mariposa Southwest Ohio is a free weekend camp for children ages 9-12 who are affected by the substance use disorder of a loved one.
-Youth who attend participate in fun, traditional camp activities such as swimming, canoeing, and archery along side education and support exercises teaching critical life skills and self-care.
-Camp is held four to six times a year from Friday evening to Sunday.
+Camp Mariposa Southwest Ohio is a year-round addiction prevention and mentoring program for youth affected by the substance use disorder of a family member.
+Youth ages 9-12 (Youth Camp) and 13-16 (Teen Camp) attend weekend camps up to six times a year.
+Campers participate in fun, traditional camp activities such as swimming, canoeing, and archery alongside education and support sessions teaching critical life skills and self-care.

 Program Goals & Details

 - Reduce feelings of isolation and guilt

 - Connect with friends facing similar situations